rust-lang/rust/doc/rust.md

 A _binary move expression_ consists of an [lvalue](#lvalues-rvalues-and-temporaries) followed by a left-pointing arrow (`<-`) and an [rvalue](#lvalues-rvalues-and-temporaries) expression.

 Evaluating a move expression causes, as a side effect, the rvalue to be *moved* into the lvalue.
 If the rvalue was itself an lvalue, it must be a local variable, as it will be de-initialized in the process.

-Evaluating a move expression does not change reference counts, nor does it cause a deep copy of any unique structure pointed to by the moved *rval*.
+Evaluating a move expression does not change reference counts, nor does it cause a deep copy of any owned structure pointed to by the moved rvalue.
 Instead, the move expression represents an indivisible *transfer of ownership* from the right-hand-side to the left-hand-side of the expression.
 No allocation or destruction is entailed.

 An example of three different move expressions: